-Once your student has made arrangements for an appointment with the professor, she should give some thought to how she can make best use of the time.
-Although it may work for her to arrive and say to the professor, “I’m having trouble in your class”, that may not be enough information to be truly helpful.
+Once your student has made arrangements for an appointment with the professor, they should give some thought to how they can make best use of the time.
+Although it may work for them to arrive and say to the professor, “I’m having trouble in your class”, that may not be enough information to be truly helpful.
 The following are some suggestions which you might pass on to your student to help make the meeting most productive.

 - Be prepared.
 Gather your tests, papers, notes.
 Take the syllabus with you.
 Think about what you want – and need.

 - Be specific in pinpointing the problem.
 Are you having difficulty understanding the material?
 Getting notes down in class?
 Do you think you understand the material but not do well on tests?
 Do you have difficulty understanding assignments?
 Understanding the textbook?
 The more specific you can be in describing your problem, the more the professor can help to address the problem.